Together (The New Pornographers album): Release

 Matador Records released the song "Your Hands (Together)" in February 2010 as the first sample of the album.

 On March 23, the band announced their extensive North American tour in support of the album.

 On April 25, the album was released as a digital stream on NPR's website, accessible until the album's May 4 release.

 As of 2013, sales in the United States have exceeded 85,000 copies, according to Nielsen SoundScan.

 Reception

 Together was met with largely positive reviews.
 The album was a longlisted nominee for the 2010 Polaris Music Prize, a music award given annually to the best full-length Canadian album based on artistic merit.

 Track listing

+All songs written by Carl Newman, except where noted.

+Togetherness: The New Pornographers Play Outrageous Cherry

-13-15 were bonus tracks on downloads of the album, and included as a bonus 7" single entitled Togetherness: The New Pornographers Play Outrageous Cherry with pre-orders of the LP in the U.S. and Canada.
+Togetherness: The New Pornographers Play Outrageous Cherry was included as a bonus 7" single with pre-orders of the LP in the U.S. and Canada, and the songs were bonus tracks on downloads of the album.

+All songs written by Matthew Smith.